Frequently Asked Questions (FAQs)

 - Am I allowed to consume alcohol in the hallways?

 No opened bottles or cans of alcoholic beverages are allowed in public areas.
-This includes the halls way of the residence halls.
+This includes the hallways and lobbies in the residence halls.

 - Are there any restrictions on the size of containers of alcoholic beverages in the residence halls?